Summary and Keywords

 The term horror film refers to a wide variety of films generally understood to focus on frightening topics like ghosts, monsters, and murder.
-Horror films have been consistently popular among filmgoers since the earliest days of cinema, in part because the genre has developed so many diverse variations in terms of theme, style, and tone.
-A substantial body of scholarship has grown up around these films.
+Horror films have been consistently popular among filmgoers since the earliest days of cinema in part because the genre has developed so many diverse variations in terms of theme, style, and tone.
+Popular horror films have employed supernatural elements, alien invaders, homicidal individuals, and wide scale apocalyptic themes.
+In part because of their variety and endurance, scholars from various disciplines have inquired into their nature and appeal.
+A substantial body of scholarship has grown up around the horror film.
 Scholars have inquired into the nature of the horror film, the reasons it might appeal to audiences, the evolution of the genre across time, and the relationship between these frightening films and the broader culture.

 Access to the complete content on Oxford Research Encyclopedia of Communication requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.
 If you are a student or academic complete our librarian recommendation form to recommend the Oxford Research Encyclopedias to your librarians for an institutional free trial.

 If you have purchased a print title that contains an access token, please see the token for information about how to register your code.